|

 What is the process of conversion from rad to rad units?

-Formula: rad = rad Γ 1
+Formula: No of rad = No of rad Γ 1

 This is the standard method used for conversion between these units of radiation absorbed dose.